jmdejong/Asciifarm/README.md

 ## DONE

+- make idle NPC's stay around spawn
+- messages in the client
 - sort objects on ground on height
 - follow player when room larger than terminal
 - multiple actions per keypress